 At Series A ($5M–$20M ARR, 8–15 people), specialization starts: one platform engineer, one ML engineer if the product is AI-heavy.
 Staff engineers own architectural domains outright.
 Still no engineering managers in the traditional sense — senior engineers run their areas.

 At Series B ($20M–$50M ARR, 15–30 people), a thin leadership layer appears.
 It looks nothing like the traditional org.
-Engineering leads here are senior ICs with coordination responsibilities — they have not stopped building.
+Engineering leads here are senior ICs with coordination responsibilities — they haven't stopped building.
 You hire for domain depth (security, data infrastructure, ML ops), not for layer management.

 At scale ($50M+ ARR, 30–60 people), the failure mode is reintroducing traditional management patterns as the team grows.
 Agent leverage has to be defended deliberately.
 Every new headcount needs a leverage argument, not a capacity argument.
 The teams that slide back into 1:4 management ratios are the ones who later wonder why their RPE looks like a traditional software company.